OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 bigbosshackertools
 ```

-Your workstation should have SSH client, Hopper Disassembler, Burp and Frida installed.
-You can install Frida with pip, for instance:
+Your workstation should have a SSH client, Hopper Disassembler, Burp and Frida installed.
+You can install Frida with pip:

 ```
 $ sudo pip install frida